 You must “materially participate” in your rental activity to qualify for the exemption.
 This requires that you work a certain number of hours at your rental activity during the year.
 For example, you would materially participate if you work at least 500 hours during the year at the activity.
 You can qualify in other ways as well:

-- You did substantially all the work test: You did substantially all the work in the activity during the year.
+- You did substantially all the work test: You substantially performed all the work in the activity during the year

 - Facts and circumstances test: The facts and circumstances show that you materially participated.